-This device complies with part 15 of the FCC Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Notice: This device complies with part 15 of the FCC Rules and with Industry Canada license-exempt RSS standard(s).
+Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference received including interference that may cause undesired operation.